 The Indian markets have started today's session on a negative note.
-The benchmark indices opened below the breakeven mark and have stayed in the negative territory.
-Other key Asian markets are in the red with Japan (down 2%) leading the pack of losers.
-The US markets ended lower by 1% yesterday.
+The benchmark indices opened below the breakeven mark and have remained firmly in the negative territory.
+Other key Asian markets are in the red with China (down 1.3%) leading the pack of losers.
+The US markets closed lower by 1.4% yesterday.

-Currently in India, heavyweights from the BSE-Sensex are trading weak with metal and software majors attracting investors' interest.
-The BSE-Sensex is trading lower by around 80 points, while the NSE-Nifty is down by about 25 points.
-However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.1% and 0.2% respectively.
-The rupee is trading at 46.79 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading weak with software and metal majors facing the brunt of selling activity.
+The BSE-Sensex is trading lower by around 50 points, while the NSE-Nifty is down by about 15 points.
+However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.1% each.
+The rupee is trading at 46.62 to the US dollar.

 Auto stocks have opened the day on a negative note.
 Losers here include Ashok Leyland and Escorts.
 As per a leading business daily, Tata Motors plans to widen its product line under the joint venture (JV) with Italian auto giant Fiat and explore newer engine technologies.
 Until recently, the JV was incurring losses as its vehicle and engine making plant at Ranjangaon remained largely underutilised.
 After the JV was formed, Tata Motors became preoccupied with efforts like the buyout of Jaguar and Land Rover (JLR) and then making it profitable.
 It was also busy with the development and launch of its small car, Nano.
 But now, Tata Motors is keen on launching more Fiat products in India and expanding its sales outlets.
 It may be noted that Fiat recently launched a hatchback, Uno, in Brazil and it may be on its way into India.
 Also, a new small car being developed by Fiat, would be launched in India by the end of next year.